turingschool/lesson_plans/ruby_04-apis_and_scalability/pubsub_on_the_server.markdown

 In Redis, we have this concept of channels.
 We can use channels to namespace publishers and subscribers.

 In a hypothetical blogging application, we could have a channel for `posts` and a different channel for `comments`.
-You'll typically see namespaced channels like `posts:add`, `posts:destroy`, `comments:add`, `comments:destroy`.
+You'll typically see name-spaced channels like `posts:add`, `posts:destroy`, `comments:add`, `comments:destroy`.
 Redis has pattern-subscribing (`psubscribe`), which would allow an application to easily subscribe to all of the comment-related channels with `PSUBSCRIBE comments*`.

 Supported patterns: